jesulonimii/Themelite/README.md

 ### Step 3.
 Duplicate your Values folder in res and rename as "values-night" *(ignore the parenthesis)*

 ### Step 4.
-In your colors xml file, set the corresponding dark theme colors.
+In your colors-night xml file, set the corresponding dark theme colors for the colors in the colors xml file.

 ### Step 5.
 Create a Switch in your layout xml file.